HMRC are aware that 1 in 3 landlords are not declaring their rental income.

 - Renting out your holiday home

-At Evans & Partners we have dealt with many cases since the campaign opened and importantly we appreciate that every case is unique.
+At Evans & Partners our specialist landlord accountant has dealt with many cases since the campaign opened and importantly we appreciate that every case is unique.
 We can notify HMRC on your behalf that you would like to disclose under the campaign and will make full disclosure with a formal offer on your behalf.

 We have successfully helped many people to put their tax affairs in order through the Let Property scheme and other HMRC schemes avoiding them receiving onerous penalty payments and indeed criminal investigation.

-Samantha McNiven is our expert on the Let Property Campaign.
-Please give her a call on 0117 9675215 or email her at: email@example.com.
-She will be happy to help.
+To discuss your requirements further please give us a call on 0117 9675215 or email firstname.lastname@example.org.
+We will be happy to help.